-Many manufacturers of snow-melting systems recommend insulating the slab with rigid polystyrene foam 1 to 2 inches thick.
+Many manufacturers recommend insulating the slab with rigid polystyrene foam 1 to 2 inches thick.
 But both Blackburn and Bailey prefer to use reflective insulation consisting of a layer of aluminum foil sandwiched between two layers of polyethylene bubbles.
-Bailey uses a product manufactured by Covertech Fabricating that's only about 5/16-inch thick and can also serve as a vapor barrier.
-"The thickness of foam board can be a problem in a slab thats only 4 to 5 inches thick," says Bailey.
-Also, if the foam isn't placed on a perfectly level sub-grade, it can crack, diminishing its insulation value.
+Bailey uses a product by Covertech Fabricating that's only about 5/16-inch thick and also serves as a vapor barrier.
+"The thickness of foam board can be a problem in a slab that's only 4 to 5 inches thick," says Bailey.
+Also, if the foam isn't placed on a perfectly level sub-grade, it can crack, reducing its insulation value.
 Supplied in rolls, the reflective insulation is also easier for workers to carry and install.

 Making Repairs to Snow-Melting Systems

 Though hydronic tubing and electric cable are protected by tough outer jackets, they aren't impervious to damage, especially during installation.
 Most damage is fixable, and that's why manufacturers recommend testing their systems both before and during concrete placement.
 At that stage, it's fairly easy for contractors to make repairs in the field using kits supplied by the manufacturer.